-If you keep the chimney clean and the fireplace damper closed, you likely will not have a problem with swifts entering the house from the fireplace.
+Congratulations!
+It's easy to be a swift landlord.
+Just keep the chimney clean and the fireplace damper closed.
+You likely will not have a problem with swifts entering the house from the fireplace.
 Occasionally, hard summer rains may loosen the nest from the masonry chimney, especially if there is a creosote buildup.
 If the nest falls onto the damper, or if the damper is open, you may find a nest or young chicks in the fireplace.